Skip to content

 | grep "TopologyChange" | cut -d. -f1 | uniq -c

 Modbus TCP uses a request-response pattern.
 The SCADA server sends a request and waits for a response.
-If the response does not arrive within the timeout (typically 1 to 5 seconds), the SCADA server marks the device as unreachable.
+If the response does not arrive within the timeout (typically 1 to 5 seconds), then the SCADA server marks the device as unreachable.

 Terminal window